netresearch/dhl-module-unified-tracking/README.md

-# Deutsche Post DHL Group Tracking Extension
+# DHL Unified Tracking Extension

-The DPDHL Group tracking extension offers an integration of the [Shipment Tracking - Unified API](https://developer.dhl/api-reference/shipment-tracking) into the Magento® 2 platform.
+The DHL Unified Tracking extension offers an integration of the [Shipment Tracking - Unified API](https://developer.dhl/api-reference/shipment-tracking) into the Magento® 2 platform.

 ## Description